 We're lip syncing to recorded tracks the day before, so you don't get to improv the singing since it's already done.
 Sometimes you can add ad libs or words in-between.
 But, there's mostly more improv in the movement.

-How much of a relation do you have to Heather in real life?
+How much of a relation do you have with Heather in real life?

 We're the opposite.
 We're nothing alike.
 Heather is like my later-ego that I have inside of me.
 I'm much more of someone that likes to people please, I like to be friends with people and don't want to offend them.
 Whereas, Heather doesn't care and she's just over everything and is like, "i've seen it all".
 She's what I would be like if i didn't have a filter.